 In many cases, the first step in the treatment process will be a detox program.
 Before the client is going to be able to focus on therapy, they need time to clear their symptoms of alcohol withdrawal as well as residual cravings.
 Better yet, they need to do this as safely as possible.

-Once the detox program has worked its magic, the client should be ready to move on to counseling.
+With detox complete, the client should be ready to move on to counseling.
 During counseling, the clients will need to commit to openness and honesty with their therapist.
 Anything less and the entire therapy process will end up being for naught.
 If the client is open and honest, then they’ll learn a lot about themselves and their alcoholism disease.

 As therapy progresses, the client should gain knowledge about the causes of their drinking problem.
 This information will eventually provide the basis for the client being able to develop better coping skills.
 It’s these coping skills that will provide a line of defense against triggers and temptation.
 If the clients have the ability to combat their issues, then relapses should not occur.